MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 # Global settings in the Windows Terminal

-The properties listed below affect the entire window, regardless of the profile settings.
+The properties listed below affect the entire terminal window, regardless of the profile settings.
 These should be placed at the root of your settings.json file.

 ## Default profile

-This sets the default profile that opens by typing `ctrl+shift+t`, typing the key binding assigned to `newTab`, or clicking the '+' icon.
+Set the default profile that opens by typing `ctrl+shift+t`, typing the key binding assigned to `newTab`, or selecting the '+' icon.

 **Property name:** `defaultProfile`